 Prof. Dr. Dieter William Joenssen

-Professor Dieter William Joenssen holds a professorship in Industrial Data Science and is currently the Head of School of Mechanical Engineering and Materials Science at Aalen University.
+Professor Dieter William Joenssen holds a professorship in Industrial Data Science and is currently Executive Dean of the Faculty of Engineering Technology and Science at the Higher Colleges of Technology in the UAE.
 He obtained his Diploma degree in industrial engineering from the Technical University Ilmenau in 2010.
 At the same institution, he obtained his doctoral degree in 2015 for his work in machine learning methods for missing data prediction.

 His group focuses on developing and applying machine learning methods and statistical modeling for industrial as well as pure research purposes.